-What you must pay when you get these services Services that are covered for you In-Network Abdominal aortic aneurysm screening There is no coinsurance, A one-time screening ultrasound for people at risk.
-The plan only copayment or deductible for covers this screening if you have certain risk factors and if you get members eligible for this a referral for it from your physician, physician assistant, nurse preventive screening. practitioner or clinical nurse specialist Out-of-Network \$0 copayment for beneficiaries eligible for this preventive benefit.
-Acupuncture for chronic low back pain Cost sharing for covered services applies toward the annual out-of-Covered services include: pocket maximum.
-Up to 12 visits in 90 days are covered for Medicare beneficiaries In-Network under the following circumstances: \$20 copayment for each Medicare-For the purpose of this benefit, chronic low back pain is defined as:

-- Lasting 12 weeks or longer;

-- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease);

-- not associated with surgery; and

-- not associated with pregnancy.
+What you must pay when you get Services that are covered for you these services 🍑 Abdominal aortic aneurysm screening In-Network A one-time screening ultrasound for people at risk.
+The plan only There is no coinsurance. covers this screening if you have certain risk factors and if you get copayment or deductible for a referral for it from your physician, physician assistant, nurse members eligible for this practitioner or clinical nurse specialist preventive screening.
+Out-of-Network \$0 copayment for beneficiaries eligible for this preventive benefit.
+Acupuncture for chronic low back pain Cost sharing for covered services Covered services include: applies toward the annual out-ofpocket maximum.
+Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: In-Network For the purpose of this benefit, chronic low back pain is defined as: \$40 copayment for each Medicare-Lasting 12 weeks or longer; covered acupuncture treatment. nonspecific, in that it has no identifiable systemic cause (i.e., Out-of-Network not associated with metastatic, inflammatory, infectious, etc. \$40 copayment for each Medicaredisease); covered acupuncture treatment. not associated with surgery; and not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.